fabric8io/fabric8/docs/getStarted/troubleshooting.md

 ### Troubleshooting

+Be sure to check how to  [create ersistent volumes or opt out of persistence](persistence.html)

 With Linux, Docker, Kubernetes / OpenShift plus optionally Vagrant / VirtualBox / VMs there are various things that can go wrong unfortunately!
 We really try to make stuff Just Work (tm) but now and again things fall through the cracks.

 This page tries to describe all the things you can do to try figure out why things are not working.